coronensis/dwarf/README.md

-The CPU proper implementation is rather small (before I decomposed the CPU into the constituent functional units it used to be less than 1000 lines of VHDL code (including comments and blanks), runs at the magnificent speed of 1 Hz (yes, ONE Hertz) and has an incredible memory size of 1024 16-bit words.
+The CPU proper implementation is rather small (before I decomposed the CPU into the constituent functional units it used to be less than 1000 lines of VHDL code (including comments and blanks), runs at the magnificent speed of ~1 Hz (yes, ONE Hertz) and has an incredible memory size of 1024 16-bit words.
-You can find the single-file CPU implementation in previous revisions.
+You can find the single-file CPU implementation in older revisions.

 ## Motivation